fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 ### What’s Next

-In this chapter, you looked at many of pytest’s builtin fixtures.
+In this lab, you looked at many of pytest’s builtin fixtures.
 Next, you’ll

 take a closer look at plugins.
 The nuance of writing large plugins could be a